etm/opcua-smart/README.md

 ### Server

-The server has following steps:
+The server has following functions:
 * Create the server and add_namespace
 * Create ObjectTypes
 * Manifest ObjectTypes
+* Delete Objects
 * Find nodes in the adress space
 * Loop for getting real life data